-The long eccentricity cycle with a periodicity of 405-kyr is for the last 5 Myr missing in most climate signals, e.g. in the benthic δ^{18} O (Lisiecki and Raymo, 2005), but is imprinted on the global carbon cycle since significant power in it is contained in benthic δ^{13} C (e.g. Mix et al., 1995b; Wang et al., 2010).
-For earlier parts of the Cenozoic the 405-kyr cycle is not only found in δ^{13} C but also in δ^{18} O (Pälike et al., 2006; Zeebe et al., 2017; De Vleeschouwer et al., 2020; Westerhold et al., 2020).
-This difference between climate and carbon cycle makes the interpretation of the Plio-Pleistocene 13 C signature cycle and related interpretations with respect to processes responsible for changes in atmospheric CO2 challenging.
+The long eccentricity cycle with a periodicity of 405 kyr is missing in most climate signals for the last 5 Myr, e.g. in the benthic δ^{18} O (Lisiecki and Raymo, 2005), but is imprinted on the global carbon cycle, since significant power in it is contained in benthic δ^{13} C (e.g. Mix et al., 1995b; Wang et al., 2010).
+For earlier parts of the Cenozoic, the 405 kyr cycle is not only found in δ^{13} C but also in δ^{18} O (Pälike et al., 2006; Zeebe et al., 2017; De Vleeschouwer et al., 2020; Westerhold et al., 2020).
+This difference between climate and carbon cycle makes the interpretation of the Plio-Pleistocene 13C cycle, and related interpretations with respect to processes responsible for changes in atmospheric CO2, challenging.

 Some interpretations of the impact of long eccentricity on δ^{13} C have been put forward.
 Russon et al. (2010) used a carbon cycle box model to analyse how oceanic processes, e.g. small changes in nutrient availability or in the ratio of organic matter to CaCO3 in the export production, might have caused these δ^{13} C changes.
-They already point out that changes in only the 13 C cycle but not atmospheric CO2, and therefore global climate, are difficult to explain.
-Ma et al. (2011) used a slightly different box model and proposed that eccentricity impacts on the weathering intensity and nutrient supply ultimately changed δ^{13} C in \sim 400-kyr periodicity during the Miocene.
-Paillard (2017) used a conceptual model and suggested that riverine organic carbon inputs into the ocean caused by sea level related erosion at river mouths might be responsible for \sim 400-kyr variability in δ^{13} C of the last 4 Ma.
-In a data review Wang et al. (2014) also proposed that the origin of this low δ^{13} C frequency is related to riverine input, but suggested that the underlying process is the monsoon intensity.
+They already point out that changes in only the 13C cycle but not in atmospheric CO2, and therefore global climate, are difficult to explain.
+Ma et al. (2011) used a slightly different box model and proposed that eccentricity impacts on the weathering intensity and nutrient supply ultimately changed δ^{13} C in ~ 400 kyr periodicity during the Miocene.
+Paillard (2017) used a conceptual model and suggested that riverine organic carbon inputs into the ocean caused by sea-level-related erosion at river mouths might be responsible for ~ 400 kyr variability in δ^{13} C of the last 4 Ma.
+In a data review, Wang et al. (2014) also proposed that the origin of this low δ^{13} C frequency is related to riverine input but suggested that the underlying process is the monsoon intensity.

-While the long-term changes in δ^{13} C in the ocean have long been known (e.g. Mix et al., 1995b) the record of δ^{13} CO2 from ice cores is still relatively new and with 155 kyr rather short (Eggleston et al., 2016).
-Upcoming new ice core data across Termination IV (around 340 kyr BP) might in the near future offer another ~10 kyr long snapshot of changes in δ^{13} CO2 (Krauss, 2024).
-When δ^{13} CO2 data across Termination II were first measured (Schneider et al., 2013) an apparent offset between the Penultimate and the Last Glacial Maximum (PGM and LGM, respectively) of +0.45‰ prevented a straightforward interpretation of the data.
-Among other possibilities the authors speculated that geological processes, namely changes in the isotopic ratio of carbonate weathering or in the contributions from volcanic input fluxes, might explain this offset in δ^{13} CO2.
-However, it was not yet discussed in the ice core community (Schneider et al., 2013; Eggleston et al., 2016) if the PGM-to-LGM offset in δ^{13} CO2 and the long eccentricity cycle in benthic δ^{13} C are related to each other.
+While the long-term changes in δ^{13} C in the ocean have long been known (e.g. Mix et al., 1995b), the record of δ^{13} CO2 from ice cores is still relatively new and, at 155 kyr, rather short (Eggleston et al., 2016).
+New ice core data across Termination IV (around 340 kyr BP) offer another ~ 10 kyr long snapshot of changes in δ^{13} CO2 (Krauss et al., 2025).
+When $\delta^{13}CO_2$ data across Termination II were first measured (Schneider et al., 2013), an apparent offset between the Penultimate Glacial Maximum and the Last Glacial Maximum (PGM and LGM, respectively) of +0.45% prevented a straightforward interpretation of the data.
+Among other possibilities, the authors speculated that geological processes, namely changes in the isotopic ratio of carbonate weathering or in the contributions from volcanic input fluxes, might explain this offset in δ^{13} CO2.
+However, it had not yet been discussed in the ice core community (Schneider et al., 2013; Eggleston et al., 2016) if the PGM-to-LGM offset in δ^{13} CO2 and the long eccentricity cycle in benthic δ^{13} C were related to each other.